John Ford and the birth of the FPB

 The creation of the Field Photographic Branch

-In the 1930s, John Ford, then a member of the United States Navy, created an image-taking unit that could intervene in case of need.
+In the 1930s, John Ford, then a member of the United States Navy, became responsible for creating a unit that could be used to take pictures if needed.
 In 1939, the Field Photo of the 11th Naval Section became a rational operation.
-A few weeks before Pearl Harbor, Ford announces having trained about sixty technicians.
+A few weeks before Pearl Harbor, Ford announced that it had formed about sixty technicians.

-General Donovan, Coordinator of Information, then director of the Office of Strategic Services (OSS), then brings Ford to him: it is the birth of the Field Photographic Branch (FPB).
+General Donovan, Information Coordinator and then director of the Office of Strategic Services (OSS), then brought Ford in: it was the birth of the Field Photographic Branch (FPB).

 John Ford et son �quipe � Midway, 1942